nomad-xyz/monorepo/packages/contracts-bridge/README.md

 - Run `yarn test:static-analyze`

 We use a `yarn command` because we need to link the top-level `node_modules` directory in the `bridge-contracts` package.
 It's a known [issue](https://github.com/crytic/slither/issues/852) for which the workaround is to link the directory.

+## Accountant

+The NFT Accountant is a system for recording unbridging events on Ethereum.

+Users receive an NFT representing the amount being unbridged.
+Users can use this NFT to recover funds on a continual basis.